nadelgr/BOMILP_BB/README.txt

                                     be solved until this status changes, even if the time -mipTime is exceeded.
 The motivation for enabling this feature is that if the MIP being considered is truly infeasible, the MIPs at every child node will also be infeasible.
-Thus, it is likely that we recieve the "time limit infeasible" at every child node until the associated subproblem becomes easy enough to show that the MIP is infeasible within "time_limit."
+Thus, it is likely that we receive the "time limit infeasible" at every child node until the associated subproblem becomes easy enough to show that the MIP is infeasible within "time_limit."
                                     Hence, allowing the initial MIP to run until infeasibility is proved can significantly reduce overall BB time.